Qualified Noncitizens

 NOTE The unmarried adult child must have had the disability before their 18th birthday

-Lawful United States residency has to be established.
-However, these people are not required to meet any additional citizenship requirements to be eligible for NA.
+Hmong and Highland Laotians are required to establish lawful United States residency.
+However, they are not required to meet any additional citizenship requirements to be eligible for NA.

 Verification